mrdkucher/eecs556_MMIR/README.md

 <run time for deformable registration [s]>
 <run time for affine registration [s]>

+The registered .nii.gz images for each case are saved in their respective directories under the user's local RESECT folder.

 ## c3d utility
 ### Python script for quickly separating the .tag file into a .txt